Contact North: History

 In 1986, Contact North was established by the Ontario government to provide fully bilingual access to courses and programs offered by colleges, universities and high schools to residents of Ontario's northern communities.
-Contact North remains primarily funded by the Ministry of Training, Colleges and Universities.
+Contact North remains primarily funded by the Ministry of Colleges, Universities, Research Excellence and Security.

 In 1992, through funding from the Ministry of Northern Development and Mines, almost every secondary school in Northern Ontario was equipped with Contact North audiographic teleconferencing equipment.
 This equipment gave all schools electronic access to more than 100 other schools in communities across Northern Ontario and beyond.
 It also allowed high school students a chance to tour museums, galleries, and other organizations electronically, which the student would not otherwise get a chance to visit.
 Some of these places include Art Gallery of Ontario, located in Toronto, and the Royal Canadian Mint in Ottawa.

-In 2007, the Ministry of Training, Colleges and Universities announced the launch of a distance education network to provide access to post-secondary education opportunities for residents of small and rural communities across Southern Ontario.
-The new network was developed to operate under a model similar to Contact North, and Contact North was asked to help in facilitating the startup of the project.
+In 2007, the then Ministry of Training, Colleges and Universities announced the launch of a distance education network to provide access to post-secondary education opportunities for residents of small and rural communities across Southern Ontario.
+The new network was developed to operate under a model similar to Contact North, and Contact North was asked to help facilitate the startup of the project.
 Originally called the Eastern and Southern Ontario Distance and Education Network, the new network became elearnnetwork.ca.

-In the fall of 2009 Contact North unveiled elearntube.ca as a video-sharing website for partnered colleges and universities to post media.

-Education and training partners

-Contact North works with 44 colleges and universities across Ontario.
-Through a combination of audioconference, videoconference and e-learning technologies, students access programs and courses offered by these partner institutions at its online learning centres.
-Contact North also supports the delivery of fully online courses by these institutions through a variety of support services to students of these institutions.